 - Unlisted rent – it’s not uncommon for lessors to unlist monthly rents for their properties, so make sure your search includes unlisted rents.

-- Common service fee – this is a cleaning and maintenance fee perceived per tsubo.
+- Common service fee – this is a cleaning and maintenance fee charged per tsubo.

 - Commission – this is the fee perceived by the real estate agent, and will usually be somewhere around one month’s rent.